Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Capacity versus Carrier Frequency

 where we utilize the first-order Taylor expansion to approximate $\log_2(1+x) \approx \log_2(e) x$ that is tight as $t \to 0$.
 The approximation error vanishes as $\lambda \to 0$, which establishes the result in \eqref{eq:ClimitIso}.

 Suppose the bandwidth is instead wavelength-dependent as $B = B_0 / \lambda$ for some constant $B_0$.
 The SNR will still approach zero as $\lambda \to 0$, which implies that the $B$-term in the pre-log factor and SNR will cancel asymptotically and we still achieve the limit in \eqref{Climit}.
+This completes the proof. \end{IEEEproof}